airbnb/visx/README.md

 ## Motivation

-I never felt good copy and pasting d3 code into `componentDidMount()`.
 Mixing two mental models for updating the DOM is never a good time.
-I also don't enjoy trying shoehorn what I want to make into someone elses definition of a `chart`.
-So I'm making `vx`.
+Copy and pasting d3 code into `componentDidMount()` is just that.
 This collection of components lets you easily build your own reusable visualization charts or library without having to learn d3.
 No more selections or `enter()/exit()/update()`.

 ## Examples